The Weeknd: Personal life

+Tesfaye has discussed his past use of drugs and alcohol in interviews.
+In 2016, he described drugs as having initially served as a "crutch" during his early career, while acknowledging that he had at times returned to using them while creating music.
+In 2020, when asked whether he still used drugs, Tesfaye described his relationship with them as "off-and-on", stating that they did not consume his life but occasionally helped him "open up [his] mind", particularly while creating music.
+He said that he performed completely sober and had learned to balance his use through touring.

+In a 2021 interview with GQ, Tesfaye described himself as being "sober lite", stating that he had stopped using hard drugs while continuing to use marijuana and drink alcohol occasionally.
+He later described drugs as a crutch and said that he had spent the preceding years learning that he did not need them.

 Accolades

 Tesfaye has won four Grammy Awards, a Latin Grammy Award, twenty Billboard Music Awards, six American Music Awards, three MTV Video Music Awards and twenty-two Juno Awards.
 He has also received nominations for an Academy Award and a Primetime Emmy Award.

 In October 2014, Tesfaye was awarded the Allan Slaight Honour by Canada's Walk of Fame for "making a positive impact in the fields of music, film, literature, visual or performing arts, sports, innovation or philanthropy".
 Toronto mayor John Tory announced that the city would observe February 7, 2021, as the Weeknd Day to commemorate Tesfaye's Super Bowl halftime performance.